STATS 7200B - Masters Project in Statistics B - Part 2

 General Course Information

-Course Code STATS 7200B Course Masters Project in Statistics B - Part 2 Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Available for Study Abroad and Exchange Restrictions MMaSc students only
+Course Code STATS 7200B Course Masters Project in Statistics B - Part 2 Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Available for Study Abroad and Exchange N Restrictions MMaSc students only Course Description Students undertake a detailed study under the guidance of a supervisor and document their work in the form of a thesis.
+The topic of the project is decided by the supervisor in conjunction with the student.
+Students not only increase their discipline knowledge, but develop critical analysis and technical writing skills that are highly useful for many occupations and essential for postgraduate research degrees.

 No information currently available.